0%

 except Exception as e:

-print(f"An unexpected error occurred during authentication: {e}")
+print(f"Something unexpected went wrong during authentication: {e}")

 return None